The Best Ways To Cook Your Veggies To Preserve Their Nutrient Content

 Pro tip: Splash your veggies with water before heating them up in the microwave to keep them from drying out.

 This cooking method’s arguably one of the healthiest ones in the books.
 Steaming reduces cooking times, heat and the need for additional fat-laden cooking aids like oil and butter.
-Since your veggies are exposed to less heat for a shorter period of time, they retain more of their nutrient content.
+Again, since your veggies are exposed to less heat for a shorter period of time, they retain more of their nutrient content.
 So the next time you buy fresh greens from the market, consider steaming them instead of dumping them into a pot of boiling water.
 This is especially important for veggies like broccoli, zucchini and cauliflower, which are rich in vitamins C and B1 and folate — all vitamins that are known to leach into water and decompose if exposed to excess heat.

 Cooking veggies by sautéing them in a pan is another great way to preserve their nutrient content.
 This method doesn’t require the use of any water and only exposes veggies to heat for a relatively short period of time.
 When sautéing your greens, coat your pan with extra-virgin olive oil for a healthy substitute to butter.
 Using olive oil when sautéing maximizes flavor and even appears to maximize the absorption of certain nutrients — like phenols and carotenes, both healthy antioxidants.